aatb-ch/aatb_crowd_tracker/README.md

 - automatic background substraction, takes a couple minutes to warm up the occupancy map
 - temporal tracking with `id` (sequential and incrementing), `entered` timestamp, `age` duration, `moving` flag, velocity and heading estimation
+- configurable output frame, data will be transformed into this desired frame(default `world`)

 # Usage